nitrocube/Eagle-Api/README.md

 # Eagle-Api
-Eagle Api is an usefull libary to using Eagle bot informations in your own discord bots or in your own websites
+Eagle Api is an usefull libary to get acces to all avalaibles Eagle Bot informations for your own uses, like bots and websites.

-With Eagle Api, we can retrieve informations about user invitations, ... (this is not finish)
+With Eagle Api, we can retrieve informations about user invitations. (we're making updates, this is the first version, the best is comming !)

-To use Eagle Api, we have to buy it on https://eagle-bot.ml/eagleapi/
+To use Eagle Api, you have to buy your acces on https://eagle-bot.ml/eagleapi/ (EagleBot is free, but not the pro acces to it's data)

 ## installation

 In a command prompt, run this command:
 ```
-pip3 install eagleapi
+pip install eagleapi
 ```

 If it doesn't work, try all this commands,  maybe one can work
 ```
-pip install eagleapi
+pip3 install eagleapi
 py -m pip install eagleapi
 python3 -m pip install eagleapi
 py -m pip3 install eagleapi